 Planning a family visit to Father Christmas?
 Here’s our pick of the best Santa’s grottos and winter wonderlands across the UK

 Even if we don’t have a white Christmas this year, at Santa's Winter Wonderland at the SnowDome, children can play in real snow and explore Santa’s Christmas snow trail with snow slides.
 There’s snowball fights, sledging and an opportunity to meet Santa’s reindeer in the animal village.
-Visit Santa’s house and see its huge Christmas tree, and write Santa a letter to drop in his talking post box.
+Enjoy watching Santa in his own Winter Wonderland stage show, too.

 Take the children to meet Father Christmas amid the historic and grand surroundings of National Trust properties – he’ll be stopping off at locations around the UK.
 There are mince pies, festive stories, glasses of mulled wine for the grown-ups and family-friendly trails to explore.

 22 November – 6 January (closed Christmas Day)

 Kensington’s grand Royal Park is transformed for the festive season, and a visit to the park’s Santa Land will be top of children’s wishlists.
 Discover Santa’s Toy Factory (where the elves are hard at work), enjoy the fairground and train rides, and of course meet the jolly fellow himself.
 (Entry and meeting Santa is free but tokens must be purchased for rides.)
 Also in the park are festive theatre experiences, Christmas markets, a giant Ferris wheel and the UK’s largest open air ice rink.
 Good children get a present from Santa.